The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 It is important to analyse all consequences of a proposed contract amendment.
 Make sure there are no detrimental effects to the contract or service levels.

-Contract managers must ensure contract variations do not significantly change the contract requirement and/or substantial parts of the original transaction.
+Contract managers must ensure contract variations do not significantly change the contract's requirement and/or substantial parts of the original agreements made during the tender and mobilisation stages.
 This is referred to as a ‘substantial modification’ under The Public Contracts (Scotland) Regulations 2015.
 If this is the case, you must undertake another procurement exercise.
 This is because the revised arrangements are substantially different from those selected through the original procurement.
 If a new procurement if not undertaken your Organisation may be open to challenge from another supplier.

 Quickfire Guide